aleks-s10/myHelloWorldCS501/README.md

-Download and run the main folder, or the zip file if preferred
+Download and open the zip file if preferred